kar10s/APKRepatcher/README.md

 APKRepatcher is created using Java with no os dependency (as far as i think) so you can run it with various OS <br/>
 Allows you to change the amount of memory utilized by APKRepatcher. <br/>
 100% Free

-Please let me know your valuable feedbacks or if you would like to contribute at cs.anurag.jain@gmail.com :)